Stocks tumble as rate pressures grow, inflation report looms

 The wide expectation is that the Fed will raise its key interest rate next week by half of a percentage point, the second straight increase of double the usual amount.
 Investors expect a third to hit in July.

-European stocks sank immediately after the European Central Bank’s announcement, which came before U.S. markets opened.
+European stocks sank immediately following the European Central Bank’s announcement on rates, which came before U.S. markets opened.
 French stocks were down only slightly before the announcement, but the CAC 40 index fell to a 1.4% loss afterward.
 Germany’s DAX lost 1.7%.

 A report showed that slightly more U.S. workers filed for unemployment last week than economists expected.
 That's a potentially negative signal, but the overall number still remains low compared with history.
 Economists also said seasonal factors may have affected the most recent numbers, overstating some things due to the Memorial Day holiday.

-Wall Street could be set for bigger swings on Friday after the U.S. government releases its latest reading on the consumer price index.
-Economists expect it to show inflation slowed a touch to 8.2% in May from 8.3% a month earlier.

-Higher gasoline prices have been putting a tighter squeeze on both consumers and households, upping the pressure on budgets.
-Crude oil prices were down about half a percent on Thursday, but they remain up by roughly 60% for the year.
+Higher gasoline prices have been putting a tighter squeeze on both companies and households, upping the pressure on budgets.
+Crude oil prices were down modestly on Thursday, but they remain up by roughly 60% for the year.
 Much of the jump is due to Russia's invasion of Ukraine.

-Lockdowns in major Chinese cities because of COVID-19 have added more pressure to global supply chains, though some of the impact could be easing.
-China reported its exports surged 17% over a year earlier in May, up from April's 3.7% growth, as coronavirus precautions were eased in Shanghai and other cities.
+Lockdowns in major Chinese cities because of COVID-19 have added more pressure to global supply chains, which in turn worsens inflation.
+But some of the impact could be easing.
+China reported its exports surged 17% over a year earlier in May, up from April's 3.7% growth, as coronavirus precautions loosened in Shanghai and other cities.

-Investors have been searching for signs that inflation may have already passed its peak, which would be good for markets because it could mean a less aggressive Fed.
-Speculation has been rising and falling that the Fed could take a pause on rate hikes at its September meeting, swaying with every data point on the economy.

-Many investors are bracing for big swings to continue for a while given the deep uncertainties about where inflation and the Fed’s policies are heading.
-Stocks have been clawing back since hitting a bottom in the middle of last month, but the S&P 500 remains down more than 14% for the year so far.
+Many investors are bracing for big swings in financial markets to continue given the deep uncertainties about where inflation and the Fed’s policies are heading.
+Stocks have been clawing back since hitting a bottom in the middle of last month, but the S&P 500 remains down 15.7% for the year so far.

 “Even if the market bottomed in May, we will see another sell-off at some point,” Nancy Tengler, CEO of Laffer Tengler Investments, wrote in a research note, “and some of us will feel worse than we thought we could because we thought it was over.”